Restore YOUR Passion for Teaching!

 Many of you will recall the 2006 “classic” 300, a highly stylized recounting of the Battle of Thermopylae.
 This film depicted the soldiers of Ancient Sparta locked in a battle for freedom and human dignity with the amorphous Persian horde.
 Lovers of gore and death found true comfort in the rendition of this timeless story, one that pitted a vastly outnumbered squadron of Spartan soldiers against the throes of would-be conquerors in a mission almost as hopeless and self-sacrificing as Bruce Willis’ in Armageddon.
 (Armageddon is massively Cheesy and Scientifically inaccurate but still a great film but I get your point Jarrod..please continue.
 TeacherOfSci).

 In 300’s leading role is the character of the legendary and truly epic king, Leonidas.
 The Spartan ruler was not a man who sat on his laurels; rather, he was the literal and figurative tip of the spear for the Spartan army.
-As Sparta’s “away-from-home” King, Leonidas was charged with nothing less than bounding headlong into battle and leading his men to defend the freedom and honor of the entire Greek peninsula during this period of the Persian Wars.
+As Sparta’s “away-from-home” King, Leonidas was charged with nothing less than bounding headlong into battle and leading his men to defend the freedom and honour of the entire Greek peninsula during this period of the Persian Wars.
 If you have never seen the film, you must view the original trailer to begin experiencing the raw power, the sheer force of nature, that Leonidas portrays.
 Take a minute and watch:

 I stand in awe of Leonidas!
 I always smile every time I watch this.
 I may even pump my fist in the air a few times.